TouhouBoi/XenonOS/README.txt

 XenonOS is a fork of the oneye project.
 XenonOS Copyright © 2019 Trinity (touhouboi@protonmail.com)

+DISCLAIMER: XenonOS is not compatible with oneye or any of it's applications.

 Default Login: root
 Default Password: root